opencog/link-grammar/link-grammar/README.md

 errinfo.severity, errinfo.severity_label, errinfo.text # lg_errinfo fields
 ```

-LG_Error is also used as a general exception.
+`class LG_Error` is also used as a general exception.
 See "tests.py" for usage of all of the above bindings.